Sharpryan20/ci-project-3/README.md

 - Add build pack include Python and Node.js
 - The order of the buildpacks is important, in the list Python should be first with Node.js second.
 If they are not in this order, you can click and drag them to rearrange.
 - Click Deploy at the top to go to the Deployment settings
-- Choose GiHub as the deployment method
+- Choose GitHub as the deployment method
 - Search for your app and connect
 - Use Automatic deploys if you would like a new build when changes are pushed to GitHub from Gitpod
 - Use Manual deploy for a new build every time this button is clicked.